nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The Edit Person feature that is accessed through the `editPerson` command allows users to edit persons of the `Person` class in the contact list of the application.

- The `person` edited by the user allows the user to edit any combination of the 6 existing fields:
+ The `person` edited by the user allows the user to edit one or more of the 6 existing fields:
 - Name of the `person`
 - Phone number of the `person`
 - Email of the `person`